Krispy Kreme raises EPS forecast, increases share buy back

-(Reuters) - Doughnut retailer and wholesaler Krispy Kreme Doughnuts Inc KKD.N raised its full-year earnings per share forecast and said it would buy back $30 million more of its shares.
+March 12 (Reuters) - Doughnut retailer and wholesaler Krispy Kreme Doughnuts Inc raised its full-year earnings per share forecast and said it would buy back $30 million more of its shares.

 Shares of Krispy Kreme, which also reported quarterly results that missed analysts’ average expectations, rose 11 percent in extended trading.